Hurricanes, Tornadoes, and Storms

 When emergency sheltering or relocating is required, children will need protection from hazards and unsafe conditions, direct supervision, and assistance with feeding and personal hygiene tasks.
 Consider the following suggestions for shelter and temporary care:

-- When children are cared for in shelters or other temporary care situations, child-specific supplies must be provided, including safety-approved cribs, children's clothing of various sizes, formula and bottles, water, baby food, feeding utensils, etc. Refer to Supplies for Infants and Toddlers in Mass Care Shelters and Emergency Congregate Care Facilities for more information.
+- When children are cared for in shelters or other temporary care situations, child-specific supplies must be provided, including safety-approved cribs, children's clothing of various sizes, formula and bottles, water, baby food, feeding utensils, etc. Refer to the National Commission on Children and Disasters

 Protect Children During Natural Disasters